 The Great Southern’s trails are as diverse as they are breathtaking.
 Here are a few to explore this season:

-Bluff Knoll, Stirling Range National Park
+1. Bluff Knoll, Stirling Range National Park (6.8km return)

 The highest peak in southern WA, Bluff Knoll offers a challenging climb with otherworldly views.
 Keep an eye out for frost-dusted peaks or even a rare dusting of snow.